shelleyolivia/learn-tutorials/celo/celo-hardhat-deploy-and-nft-app.md

  _mint(msg.sender,MILL,1,"0x000");
 }

-//If you do not have any Castle and have all others NFt the contract will let you buy the Mill function mintCastle() public{
+// If you do not have any Castle and have all others NFt the contract will let you buy the Mill function mintCastle() public{
  require(balanceOf(msg.sender,MINE) > 0,"you need have a Mine");
  require(balanceOf(msg.sender,MILL) > 0,"you need have a Mill");